 Less active provinces, such as Alberta and Nova Scotia, are now looking to promote their areas.
 Alberta launched a film and TV tax credit programme in January 2020 and reports that 50 projects accessed it in the first 20 months, among them Ghostbusters: Afterlife (Sony), Predator prequel Prey (20th Century Studios), upcoming HBO series The Last Of Us and crime miniseries Under The Banner Of Heaven (FX/Hulu), starring Andrew Garfield and Daisy Edgar-Jones.
 Nova Scotia has hosted features including Tribeca/FilmNation comedy drama The Good House and Epix series Chapelwaite and From.

 Canada’s primary production hubs are located on opposite sides of this vast country, which has an area of 3.9 million square miles, 40% of it situated north of the Arctic Circle.
 The provinces of Quebec and Ontario are in the east and British Columbia and Alberta are 1,500 miles away in the west.
 The Trans-Canada Highway links all the main cities in the country’s southern third, although travel to the northern regions — like the independently governed territory of Nunavut — can be more difficult.

-The biggest international airports are in Toronto, Vancouver, Calgary and Montreal.
-Flight times from Vancouver in the west to Toronto and Montreal in the east range from four-and-a-half to five-and-a-half hours.
+The biggest international airports are Toronto Pearson International in Ontario, Vancouver International in British Columbia, Montreal-Pierre Elliott Trudeau International in Quebec, and Calgary International in Alberta.
+Flight times from Vancouver to Toronto and Montreal range from four-and-a-half to five-and-a-half hours.
 Getting to Europe takes about 10 hours from Vancouver and seven from Toronto and Montreal.